Protecting Construction Workers During the Winter

 OSHA’s cold stress card can serve as a reference guide to combat and prevent sickness or injuries related to cold weather.
 While the OSHA guidelines help, there are many other precautions you can take on a cold-weather job site that will protect your workers.

 - Beware of the environmental conditions and the expected forecast for the day that could present problems.

-- Identify signs and symptom of cold-related illness and injuries.
+- Identify the signs and symptoms of cold-related illness and injuries.

 - Train workers about weather injuries and how to protect themselves.

 - Provide or encourage construction workers to wear appropriate clothing, including layers that could be adjusted to various weather conditions.

 - Provide short breaks in warm environments for workers to warm up their bodies, or to dry their clothes.

 - Schedule work for the warmest part of the day.
 Moving the daily work hours to hottest hours or when the sun is at its maximum exposure.

-- Try to assign works to at least a pair of coworkers so that individual can be aware of the other's status
+- Try to assign work to at least a pair of coworkers so that individuals can be aware of the other's status.

 - Avoid drinks with caffeine or alcohol.
 It is recommended to replenish your body with sugar water, or regular sports drinks.

 - Follow medical recommendations if you are under medical advice or taking any other prescribed medicine.

-Protective clothing is needed when work is expected to be executed at or below 4º C/40º F. Proper clothing should be selected to suit temperature, conditions, duration of the activity and location where the job will take place.
+Protective clothing is needed when work is expected to be executed at or below 40º F/4º C. Proper clothing should be selected to suit the temperature, weather conditions, the duration of the activity, and the location where the job will take place.
 Wearing proper clothing will reduce the possibilities of excessive sweating, thus reducing the risk of an injury.